virtustilus/MacLangSwitcherForVNC/readme.md

 ### Switch off default hotkey

-Switch off default layout switch by going to System Preferences -> Keyboard -> Shortcuts -> Input Sources and unchecking CMD+Space combination.
+Switch off default layout hotkey by going to System Preferences -> Keyboard -> Shortcuts -> Input Sources and unchecking CMD+Space combination.

+Do the same on remote Mac as well.

 ## Known issues